-The fish-ability and performance of Hell’s Bay Professional is like no other skiff I’ve been on.
-Having spent thousands of hours in various boats and skiffs, I can honestly say the Hells Bay Pro is the best skiff for South Carolina’s technical fishery.
+The fishability and performance of the Hell’s Bay Professional are unlike any other skiff I’ve been on.
+Having spent thousands of hours in various boats and skiffs, I can confidently say that the Hell’s Bay Pro is the best skiff for South Carolina’s technical fishery.

-After many months researching on the internet and talking with other hardcore anglers/guides about the quality of these boats, I had to investigate further.
-One thing I couldn’t help but notice was some of the best guides in the world were all operating out of Hell’s Bay Boats.
+After months of researching online and speaking with other hardcore anglers and guides about the quality of these boats, I had to investigate further.
+One thing I couldn’t help but notice was that some of the best guides in the world were all operating out of Hell’s Bay boats.
 Coming out of my second Maverick Mirage, I needed a skiff that drafted much less.
-My next skiff had to be lighter, easier to pole, have more dry storage, drafted less than 6″ of water and safely handle open water.
-I narrowed my search down to a Hell’s Bay Professional or a Waterman, which are advertised to draft 4.5″ loaded.
+My next skiff had to be lighter, easier to pole, offer more dry storage, draft less than six inches of water, and safely handle open water.
+I narrowed my search down to a Hell’s Bay Professional or a Waterman, both advertised to draft 4.5 inches when loaded.

 Wet Testing